Counting the carbon cost of the EU's woods

 Another consequence, the wood industry says, is that the demand for wood pellets is distorting the market.

-The European Panel Federation, which represents makers of wood board, says costs for its raw materials have been driven up in nations, such as Germany, while use of wood for biomass is subsidized under policies to encourage renewables.
+The European Panel Federation, which represents makers of wood board, says costs for its raw materials have been driven up, while use of wood for biomass is subsidised under policies to encourage renewables.

-It wants the carbon life-cycle of wood to be taken into account and more wood to be used in construction and furniture.
+It wants the carbon life-cycle of wood to be taken into account and more wood to be used in construction and furniture, where it acts as a carbon store until it is recycled for firewood at the end of its life.

 A CARBON STORE CUPBOARD?